BioforestChain/developer.bfmeta.com/en/API_Reference/PC_full_node/Interface_list/transaction.md

 ## 15 Asset exchange event
 ### 15.1 Create an asset exchange event
+- Introduction
+    - It has been replaced by other events and is not recommended for use at this time.
+    - Freeze certain assets in your own account into the chain, waiting for another account holding a certain specified asset to exchange
 - The full name of the interface：`trToExchangeSpecAsset`
 - Interface abbreviation：`ttesa`
 - Callable methods：`Http,Websocket,command line`